US Fulbright Logo

 Applicants are expected to research their host country.
 Application materials should indicate a clear commitment to the host country community and a description of how you will engage with it.

-Step into Fulbright in the United Kingdom—a vibrant exchange opportunity that has weaved strong bonds between the UK and the US since 1948.
-From the buzzing energy of large metropolitan cities to the charm of quaint towns, daily life as a Fulbright Postgraduate to the United Kingdom offers a wide array of experiences.
+The Fulbright Program in the United Kingdom has formed strong bonds between the UK and the US since 1948.
+From the energy of large metropolitan cities to the charm of quaint towns, daily life as a Fulbright Postgraduate to the United Kingdom offers a wide array of experiences.
 Our awards unfold across the UK's diverse landscapes throughout England, Northern Ireland, Scotland, and Wales.

 Navigating the country is made easy with efficient public transportation networks, allowing scholars to explore cities, countryside, and coastlines.
 Throughout the year, grantees engage in cultural events and festivals, immersing themselves in the arts, music, and local traditions.
 To name a few opportunities, previous Fulbrighters have participated in Highland games, organised writing workshops in picturesque locations, and visited National Trust properties across the UK.